chrisrraP/configure-ad/README.md

 <img src="https://github.com/chrisrraP/configure-ad/blob/main/Login%20as%20new%20user%20to%20server.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Lastly, I pick a random user from the OU and log into the client machine.
+Lastly, pick a random user from the OU and log into the client machine.
 </p>
 <br />